 Formula One is the pinnacle of motor racing in the world, with the fastest cars and most skilled drivers.
 The Formula One season starts in March and ends in November, with around 20 races over the course of the year.
 The F1 season sees races take place all over the world, including an American Grand Prix at the Circuit of the Americas in Texas.

 Betting on the driver’s championship is also very popular.
-In 2017 and 2018 , it was a battle between Lewis Hamilton and Sebastian Vettel, and we will likely see more of the same in 2019 and 2020.
+In 2017 and 2018 , it was a battle between Lewis Hamilton and Sebastian Vettel, and we will likely see more of the same in 2021.
 But will Red Bull be able to consistently challenge for the championship?
 Will Vettel’s new team mate be fast enough?

 Check out our other sports betting guides: